Definition of anarchism and libertarianism: Anti-statist definition

 Anti-statist definitions place the focus of interest on the negation, and confrontation in the real world, of the state by anarchism.
-But as with the etymological definition, anarchism is much more than anti-statism, as it rejects all various forms of established authority.
+But as with the etymological definition, anarchism is much more than anti-statism, as it generally rejects all forms of established authority.

 The association between anti-statism and anarchism is both commonly understood and contested.

 Anarchism, according to historian Peter Marshall, exists outside standards of political theory because its aims are not based on the struggle for power within the state.
 It is more concerned with moral and economic theory than participation in political systems and indeed often advocates against participation in such systems.

 Anarchist libertarians and modern economic libertarians share opposition to the state as their only significant commonality.

 Anti-authoritarian definitions

-Anti-authoritarian definitions depicts the rejection of all kind of authorities.
+Anti-authoritarian definitions depicts the rejection of all kinds of authorities.
 Even though these kind of definitions are much broader than the anti-statist ones, there are still handicaps.
 McLaughlin, who examines under a philosophical scope, claims that anti-authoritarianism is a conclusion of anarchist thought, not an a priori statement, therefore it can not be used as a definition.